-8.14 A Village Design Statement (VDS) for Broomfield was adopted as Supplementary Planning Guidance by Chelmsford City Council in 2011, with a printed version published in 2012 by the Parish Council.
-It can be accessed on the City Council and Parish Council websites and contains guidance both at the villagewide level and for 11 specific character areas.
-8.15 Development proposals will, as appropriate to the nature of the proposal, need to have regard to the relevant content of the design guidance referred to above.
-Guidance of local origin is particularly important.
-Therefore, the Chelmsford 'Making Places' document and the Village Design Statement are of particular relevance.
+- 8.13 A Village Design Statement (VDS) for Broomfield was adopted as Supplementary Planning Guidance by Chelmsford City Council in 2011.
+However, with the preparation of the Neighbourhood Plan Design Guidelines, referred to below, it is now superseded. - 8.14 Development proposals will, as appropriate to the nature of the proposal, need to have regard to the relevant content of the design guidance referred to above.